ritterim/rimdev-blog/_posts/2016-03-31-extending-patch-support-for-asp.net-webapi-part-iii-fluentvalidation.md

 ## Update

 As reader **Brett M** pointed out, we forgot to include the `AbstractPatchStateRequest` model in our series.
 So here it is.
-Sorry about that oversite, and thank you for reading.
+Sorry about that oversight, and thank you for reading.

 ```csharp
 public abstract class AbstractPatchStateRequest<TRequest, TModel> : IPatchState<TRequest, TModel>, IPatchState<TRequest>, IPatchState